cpp-best-practices/cppbestpractices/02-Use_the_Tools_Available.md

  * `/w14549` 'operator': operator before comma has no effect; did you intend 'operator'?
  * `/w14555` expression has no effect; expected expression with side-effect
  * `/w14619` pragma warning: there is no warning number 'number'
- * `/w14640` Enable warning on thread un-safe static member initialization
+ * `/w14640` Enable warning on thread unsafe static member initialization
  * `/w14826` Conversion from 'type1' to 'type_2' is sign-extended.
 This may cause unexpected runtime behavior.
  * `/w14905` wide string literal cast to 'LPSTR'
  * `/w14906` string literal cast to 'LPWSTR'